richafnu/Viva/Viva/engage/manage-security-and-compliance/manage-data-compliance.md

  **Assign a verified admin to monitor, edit, and delete flagged posts**

 1. In the Viva Engage admin center, go to **Content and security** > **Monitor Keywords**.
-In the **Recipient** field, enter an Entra ID-backed email address within the tenant to receive alerts on detected conversations.
+In the **Recipient** field, enter an Entra ID-backed email address from the tenant to receive alerts on detected conversations.

 2. Enter the words and phrases you want to monitor, each on their own line.